 No. We are depending upon everyone acting responsibly and staying at home if they aren’t feeling well.
 Since a number of people are asymptomatic, such measures would not provide an effective means of screening anyway.
 We do ask that if you have had any cold symptoms or fever within the last 24 hours, or are taking a fever reducer, to please remain at home and join us for worship online.
 Please keep your child at home when you observe any of the following symptoms:

-No. Masks are not required, though they are encouraged.
+No. Masks are not required, though they are welcomed.
 Face masks slow the spread of the COVID-19 virus from asymptomatic people to others.
-You are encouraged to bring your own face covering to gatherings, although Gretna will have a limited supply of disposable masks available for those who need them.

 Wearing a mask is particularly important for activities like singing.
 Studies repeatedly show that the distance the virus travels in the air is greatly increased during such activities.

-If you choose not to wear a mask, or can not due to medical concerns, please be respectful of social distancing guidelines and the needs of others.
+If you choose not to wear a mask, or can not due to medical concerns, please be respectful of the needs of others.

 No. Another best practice is to avoid transfer of items from person to person.